dfelinto/blender-manual/manual/modeling/meshes/editing/mesh/knife_project.rst

    :Menu:      :menuselection:`Mesh --> Knife Project`

 Knife projection is a non-interactive tool where you can use objects to cookie-cut into the mesh rather than hand drawing the line.
-This works by using the outline of selected objects that are out of edit mode to cut the mesh along the view axis of objects that are in edit mode, resulting geometry inside the cutters outline will be selected.
+The outline of selected objects that *are not* in Edit Mode are used to cut the mesh along the view axis of objects that are in Edit Mode.
+Afterwards the resulting geometry inside the cutters outline will be selected.
 Outlines can be a wireframe or boundary edges (i.e. the unconnected edges of a mesh).

 .. note::

    The primitives, being manifold objects, do not have wireframe or boundary edges.
    In the case of the cube, deleting the top face will result in cutting edges.
    :ref:`Select Non-Manifold <bpy.ops.mesh.select_non_manifold>`
    (Wire, Boundaries) will highlight the cutting edges of mesh objects.

-To use Knife Project, in *Edit Mode*, select the cutting object (Ctrl + Select) and choose :menuselection:`Mesh --> Knife Project`.
+To use Knife Project, in *Edit Mode*, select the cutting object (:kbd:`Ctrl-LMB`) and choose :menuselection:`Mesh --> Knife Project`.

 .. hint::